shahishnujr/AI-Customer-Support-Bot/README.md

 - “I need a refund for my purchase.”
 - “I can’t log in to my account.”
 - “Cancel my order immediately.”

 ---

-## 📜 License
-This project is licensed under the **MIT License**.
-Free to use for educational and research purposes.

----